Classification Trees with Valid Inference via the Exponential Mechanism: Simulation studies

-In the second experiment, we focus on varying the split proportion parameter in data splitting and compare it with RCT using $\tau = 0.1$.
-In particular, we vary the split proportion parameter in data splitting (DS) over the set $\{0.5, 0.4, 0.3, 0.2\}$, where each value indicates the proportion of data reserved for inference, with the remaining data used to train the algorithmic model.
+The second experiment varies the data-splitting proportion and compares it with RCT(1) under fixed moderate signal strength $s=2$.
+In particular, we vary the \emph{inference fraction} parameter in data splitting (DS) over the set $\{0.5, 0.4, 0.3, 0.2\}$, where each value indicates the proportion of data reserved for inference, with the remaining data used to train the algorithmic model.
 As shown in Figure \ref{fig:vary_split}, even when DS uses $80\%$ of the $400$ observations to train the tree, its predictive accuracy is substantially worse than that of the fit produced by RCT.
 Conversely, DS reserving $50\%$ of the samples for inference still results in much wider intervals than RCT.
 Overall, the trade-off between predictive accuracy and inferential power inherent in data splitting is suboptimal compared to our proposed method, which achieves both high predictive accuracy and valid inference simultaneously.

-In the third experiment, we vary $k \in \{2,3,4\}$ to obtain different signal regimes in our data-generating model.
+In the third experiment, we vary the signal strength with $s \in \{1,2,3\}$ in~\eqref{gen:model} (representing weak, moderate and strong signal respectively).
 The previously observed patterns remain consistent, as illustrated in Figure \ref{fig:vary_signal}.
 Naive intervals exhibit severe undercoverage, while RCT produces valid inference across all regimes.
-RCT with $\tau=0.1$ not only generates substantially shorter intervals than DS conducted with a split proportion of $30\%$ reserved for inference, but also attains better predictive accuracy on the held-out test data.
+RCT(1) not only generates substantially shorter intervals than DS conducted with $30\%$ reserved for inference, but also attains better predictive accuracy on the held-out test data.